 This Accounting Note amends requirements regarding the greenhouse gases (GHGs) to include in inventories, as well as how the emissions of those greenhouse gases should be reported within inventories.
-These requirements supersede those in the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, Revised Edition (2004; 'Corporate Standard'); Corporate Value Chain (Scope 3) Accounting and Reporting Standard (2011; 'Scope 3 Standard'); Product Life Cycle Accounting and Reporting Standard (2011, 'Product Standard'); and all associated sectoral guidance.
+These requirements supersede those in the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (Revised Edition), Corporate Value Chain (Scope 3) Accounting and Reporting Standard, and Product Life Cycle Accounting and Reporting Standard, as well as all associated sectoral guidance.